Definition

 Conquian Rules

-The rules of Conquian exist to promote more strategic play.
-There really is only one main rule in Conquian, and that is the idea of forcing melds.
+Multiple rules and certain restrictions exist to promote more strategic play.
+However, there is one key rule in Coon Can, and that is the idea of forcing melds.

 Forcing Melds